 How many days to stay in Lake Atitlan?

 To answer the question ‘how many days you have to stay in Lake Atitlan’ you need to know which activities you want to do during your stay.
 We recommend staying for at least three to four days so that you can discover all the highlights.
 Beside it is not worth to travel all the way to Lake Atitlan for two days because the travel distance is too long.

 Tip: if you have the option, keep your travel schedule open so you have the flexibility to stay longer.
 It often happens that people stay here longer than they thought beforehand.
 We had also extended our stay than originally thought because we think this place is magical.

 What things to do in Lake Atitlan?

 There is plenty things to do in Lake Atitlan to keep you entertained around the lake for several days.
 You can easily transport by tuk-tuk or boat.
 We listed the top 10 things to do in Lake Atitlan.

 #1 Explore the different villages

-During your stay it is nice to visit the villages along the lake.
+The best things to do in Lake Atitlan is to explore the villages along the lake.
 Every village is different, San Marcos is the hippy village, San Pedro is very popular among backpackers and Panajachel is a relatively large village.
 We liked San Marcos very much, because this is different from the other villages.
 The atmosphere is relaxed, this is due to the hippies, yoga schools, meditation centers and massage salons.
 San Marcos is a small village that you have seen in 30 minutes.

 #2 Visit the market in Chichicastenango